jonathanw82/gas_dispensor/README.md

 # Overview
 This experiment proves that aeroponics could be less susceptible to [Pythium](https://en.wikipedia.org/wiki/Pythium), a significant issue for spinach in hydroponic greenhouse production.
 This is to confirm that it is possibly due to increased oxygenation with an aeroponic system.

-The gas dispenser is to reduce the oxygen level in the root zone of an aeroponic grow bed by adding nitrogen to bring down the oxygen percentage.
+The gas dispenser is to reduce the oxygen level in the root zone of an aeroponic growbed by adding nitrogen to bring down the percentage of oxygen.

 As can be seen in Fig 1 on average breathable air is made up of oxygen 21%, nitrogen 78.1% and argon and other gasses make only 0.9% of that carbon dioxide makes up 0.04%